 4. Do Not Settle

-An additional way to prevent yourself from getting hurt is to be in a relationship with someone for the right reasons.
-For example, if you're with someone because you're afraid of being alone and don't want to be single, this will only lead to heartache because you're not truly invested or interested in the person you're with, and you'll always be longing for and looking for someone else to meet your needs.
-In order to find a meaningful and long-lasting relationship, it's important that you're comfortable with yourself and believe that you truly deserve happiness.
-That way, these moments of being single will empower you to find the one rather than devour you.
+One way to prevent yourself from getting hurt is to be in a relationship with someone for the right reasons.
+For example, if you're with someone because you're afraid of being alone, this will only lead to future heartache because you're not truly invested in this person.
+You'll be longing for someone else to meet your needs.
+Juliana Breines, Ph.D. says, "Given the importance of social connection to our well-being, it is understandable that we seek out intimate relationships, but when fear of being alone drives our romantic decisions, it can lead us to exercise poor judgment and to choose relationships that are unlikely to last, that make us depressed or even leave us vulnerable to abuse."
+To have a meaningful, long-lasting relationship, you must be comfortable with yourself while believing that you truly deserve happiness.

 5. Stop Focusing on the Superficial